 Additional Courses

-Engage in a wide variety of courses while at CCD in the areas of college writing, college composition and reading, humanities, and literature.
+Engage in a wide variety of courses while at CCD in the areas of college writing, humanities, and literature.
 Learn to read and write thoughtfully with our award-winning professors and develop the foundation you need.

 Academic support is provided through CCD’s Excel Zone, which helps students succeed by offering a variety of learning opportunities.
 We are located on campus on the 4th floor of the Confluence building